xwipeoutx/hololens-workshop/spatial-mapping/2-using-spatial-mapper.md

 1. Add the `HoloToolkit/SpatialMapping/Prefabs/SpatialMapping` prefab to the scene
 2. Select the `SpatialMapping` game object in the hierarchy
 3. Drag one of the room meshes to the Object Surface Observer's `Room Model` property - this is what will be loaded for the Unity editor
-  * If you use the `FakeSpatialMappingMesh` from HoloToolkit, you will need to set the scale factor of the mesh to `100`, is it is tiny by default.
+  * If you use the `FakeSpatialMappingMesh` from HoloToolkit, you will need to set the scale factor of the mesh to `100`, as it is tiny by default.
 4. Press Play.
 Keep in mind the FOV of the camera - everything looks much bigger than it otherwise would.

 You should be able to move around and see a wireframe of your mesh, and your cursor will stick to it, much like our holographic cube.